R3Dki/VenturaTUI/README.md

 # VenturaTUI
-A Text User Interface Library that makes creating TUIs very easy.
+A Text User Interface Library that makes creating TUIs in C++ very easy.